 "In Manitoba, the American Dog tick (also known as the wood tick) is by far the most common one, like, I think 90 per cent of our submissions for the province will be the American Dog tick," says Savage.

-Manitoba Health says on their website, "other tick species, such as the more common wood tick, are not effective vectors of disease-causing agents in Manitoba."
+On the Manitoba Health website, it says, "Other tick species, such as the more common wood tick, are not effective vectors of disease-causing agents in Manitoba."

-If people have a tick and would like to know how to safely and fully remove it, they can report it by visiting the website.
+If people have a tick and would like to know how to safely and fully remove it, they can report it by visiting https://www.etick.ca.
 To learn more about black-legged ticks, tick-borne diseases and prevention, people can visit the government website.